 On behalf of your clients, you will work with credit bureaus and creditors to remove errors from your client’s credit report.
 Some examples of creditors include banks and credit card issuers.
 It’s wise to touch base and establish rapport with these companies first.
 With these preparations, you should be well on your way to success!

 The credit repair business opportunity can be profitable, especially if you’re starting from home with minimal overheads.
 A great part about credit repair is that it’s a recurring revenue business model.
 Clients will typically pay you a monthly fee for your credit monitoring services.

-How to start a credit repair business from home?
+Is a credit repair business risky?

 Is it illegal to charge for credit repair?